JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/075_Binary_Tree_General_114._Flatten_Binary_Tree_to_Linked_List.md

 - **Space complexity**: The recursion depth can go up to the height of the tree.
 In the worst case, the height of the tree can be N (for a skewed tree), so the space complexity is **O(N)** due to the recursive call stack.

 > skew /skjuː/ v. to move or lie at an angle, especially in a position that is not normal
+>
+> predecessor /ˈpredəsesər/  n The predecessor of an object or machine is the object or machine that came before it in a sequence or process of development.

 #### 2. Iterative Pre-order Traversal with a Stack